Opportunity International: Australia

 Opportunity International Australia Limited is a part of the global Opportunity International Network.
 Opportunity International Australia Limited was registered as a charity under the Australian Charities and Not-for-profits Commission in January 1989.

 Opportunity International Australia also provides support services to its loan recipients such as business training, financial literacy training and community development initiatives.
 It currently works in India, Indonesia and the Philippines by funding and supporting local microfinance institutions.
 These services include loans, savings, fund transfers and insurance.
 Opportunity International Australia has a repayment rate of 97%.
 Opportunity International is a signatory to ACFID.

 In 2008, Opportunity International Australia's founder David Bussau was recognized for his long-standing contribution to poverty alleviation by being named Senior Australian of the Year 2008.

 Macro For Micro was a campaign in 2010 to raise funds and awareness for microfinance development.
 It consisted of a team of Canadian cyclists (Geoff Dittrich, Stu McCrory, Vivian Leung and Isabella Borowiec) that travelled over 5,600 km from Sydney, Australia, to Perth, Australia, along the southern coast.
 The campaign aimed to raise A$50,000 for Opportunity Australia to fight poverty.
 The team stopped at universities, high schools and sponsored venues along the way to share the story of microfinance.
 They departed Sydney on March 8 (International Women's Day), 2010 and arrived in Perth on 29 May 2010.

 Canada

-Opportunity International Canada is one of five Opportunity International Support Member countries, along with the USA, Australia, the UK and Germany.
+Opportunity International Canada is one of five Opportunity International Support Member countries, along with the US, Australia, the UK and Germany.

 Opportunity International Canada was founded in 1998 by David Stiller, who worked with a dedicated group of entrepreneurial Canadian business people to launch it as a registered charity in Canada.

 The current President and CEO of Opportunity International Canada is Dan Murray, who has served in this role since November 2018.

 A small office is located in Waterloo, Ontario, with most of the small staff team located across Canada and working from home.
 Staff are currently in Ontario, Manitoba, Alberta and BC.

 Opportunity International Canada is the lead Support Member in Honduras, Nicaragua and the DR, and collaborates with other Support Members on microfinance projects in Colombia, Haiti and India.
 Opportunity International Canada is also running a significant project in Ghana, supported by Global Affairs Canada.